 With nearly 2,000 courses offered in more than 100 different fields of study, we've got you covered this summer.
 Take a class in social sciences, engineering, computer science and technology, languages, business, health, education, the environment or one of numerous other disciplines.

 To learn more about what's available during Summer Quarter, see the UW Time Schedule or MyPlan (which requires a login).
-For information on how to register for summer courses, see the Current UW Students Registration page.
+For information on how to register for summer courses, see the page How to Register – Current UW Students.

 Summer Program Offerings